 As discussed in the "Compensation Discussion and Analysis" as well as in the tables, our compensation programs are designed to attract and retain the talent needed to drive stockholder value and help each of our businesses meet or exceed financial and performance targets.
 Our compensation programs are intended to reward our executive officers for successfully implementing our strategy to grow our business and create long-term stockholder value.
-We believe our programs effectively link executive pay to the financial performance of the Company while also aligning the interests of our executive officers with the interests of our stockholders.
+We believe our programs effectively link executive pay to the financial performance of the Company while also aligning the interests of our executive officers.